Saggy Tahir: American Muslim Alliance

 Tahir is the President of the American Muslim Alliance (AMA) New Hampshire chapter.
 He was a lead speaker at AMA's March 31, 2001 East Regional Leadership Training Conference in Westborough, Massachusetts.
 After the Sept.
 11th attacks, Tahir attended the Oct.
 2001, 6th annual AMA national convention in San Jose, California, where he was a key speaker.
 The usually unnoticed convention of "about 500 Muslims at the Wyndham Garden Hotel" received a different treatment this time.
 "Police officers patrolled the hotel's lobby and front entrance, reporters from national and regional media roamed the convention eager to learn how Muslim-Americans have been reacting to both the Sept.
 11 terrorist attacks and the ensuing race-motivated backlash against them."
-While attending the convention Tahir also attended a peace rally held in Cesar Chavez Park.
+While attending the convention Tahir also attended a peace rally held in César Chávez Park.
 At the rally he was interviewed by Brad Williams of WB20, Channel 11.
 He told the reporter that "We are Americans first."
 Asked on the American strikes into Afghanistan, Tahir replied, "Pakistan don't want a neighbor to the north that is an enemy.
 Foreign policy starts with your neighbor."
 On October 5, 2002, at the AMA's 7th national convention, Tahir was on a panel called "Muslims in Politics: Success Stories".
 Also on the panel were Yaphett El-Amin (then Assemblywomen-Elect) and Dr. M. Ali Chaudry, a Township Committee Member.